 or sticking to the brush when applying the second coat.

-in a combination of dry-brushing and using a wet rag to wipe away excess.
+a wet rag to wipe away excess.

 I varied the strokes, the pressure, the amount of paint and the amount of